 Wage and hour concerns are among the most contentious employment issues, and equal pay is a sensitive area of employment law, one that results in a great number of lawsuits against employers.
 The state of California has a law in place called the Equal Pay Act, which prohibits sex-, race- and ethnicity-based wage differences in the workplace, and provides legal recourse for employees who are being paid less than an employee or employees of the opposite sex, or of another race or ethnicity, who are performing “substantially similar work” under similar working conditions.
 If you believe you are being paid unfairly because of your sex, race or ethnicity, you may have grounds to file an Equal Pay Act claim against your employer for compensation.
-Contact our reputable California employment law attorney at Davtyan PLC today for legal help.
+Contact our reputable California employment law attorney at Davtyan Law Firm today for legal help.

 Equal Pay Act Requirements

 For decades, the Equal Pay Act has prohibited California employers from paying female employees less wages than male employees for equal work, and in recent years, the Equal Pay Act has been further strengthened to include ethnicity and race as protected categories in terms of equal pay.
 California also implemented a salary history ban on January 1, 2018, which prohibits employers from asking job applicants about their current or past salaries or benefits and relying on this information when deciding what salary to offer.

 Filing an Equal Pay Act Lawsuit in California